 The EARNED grade will be reported on the student's report card.
 The WEIGHTED grade will be used in calculating class rank and GPA.
 The weighted grade will not show on the report card.
-Class rank is calculated during the course of the student's four years in high school, and throughout the senior year until the end of the third nine weeks.
+Class rank is calculated during the course of the student's four years in high school and throughout the senior year until the end of the third nine weeks.
 The graduating Top Ten students are determined by the cumulative QPA calculated up until the end of the third nine weeks of the senior year.
+Any institution may request in writing from the school counseling department the class rank of any student if class rank is required for admission to that school or needed for any scholarship program.